Is Romania safe?

 Roads, public transport and driving in Romania

-If you are planning to start your journey from Bucharest Romania, you have to know that traffic in Bucharest is not light at all, therefore if you plan to drive around the city, just do it with patience, carefulness, and by following the traffic rules.
 If you plan to go around the city by public transportation, the quickest way is by metro.
-The metro can take you almost anywhere in Bucharest, and it has quite good links if you change in Piata Unirii.
+The metro can take you almost anywhere in Bucharest, and it has quite good links if you change into Piata Unirii.
 If you choose train travel, Bucharest's train station has connections with all the major cities in Romania; hence, you can consider this as well.

 If you plan to take a taxi around a city in Romania, you can go on ahead!
 Taxis in Romania are quite safe and cheap as well.
 Just be aware of scams.
 Some taxi drivers can take advantage of naive tourists and set an excessive fee, especially in Bucharest.
-To avoid these scams risk, just ask the driver what the price for your trip is before departing.
+To avoid these scams, just ask the driver what the price for your trip is before departing.
 You can as well take an Uber or just call for a taxi, which is usually safer.

 If you decide to rent a car and drive in Romania, please take into consideration the following advice: